MHoffmannAC/wordle/README.md

 ## Project Files

 - **Wordle_by_MHoffmann_and_ChatGPT.ipynb**: The main Jupyter notebook file containing the complete implementation of the game.
+- **wordle_class.md**: Brief overview of the wordle class summarizing its attributes and methods.
 - **README.md**: This file, providing an overview of the project and instructions for use.

 -----